Roads reserved for pedestrians, cyclists, horse riders and farm vehicles

 No entry for vehicles carrying dangerous flammable or explosive loads

-No entry for vehicles or combination of vehicles (load included), over the displayed length
+No entry for vehicles or combinations of vehicles that, together with their load, exceed the specified length

 No entry for vehicles (load included), over the displayed width

-No entry for vehicles (load included), over the displayed height
+No entry for vehicles that, together with their load, exceed the specified height

 No turning in the direction shown by the arrow